Can You Trademark a Word in the Dictionary

 There are companies that will try to play off of their competitor's ideas by creating trademarks that are variations of another company's original trademarks.
 This is done to try to make the buyer think that the products or services being sold are an established brand even though the goods are actually knocked-off.
 In this case, the company using the variation may be liable for damages for trademark infringement.

 Since a trademark is to distinguish and identify certain products from others, the mark must allow consumers to identify certain products or services by the mark.
 Even if you have a trademark, it will not grant you exclusivity to use the word in all circumstances.
 You can only exclude the competitors from using the mark when it is for similar goods and services.
 This is so that consumers can tell the difference between two companies when purchasing a product.

 Since distinctive trademarks can sometimes hold the most weight, invented words such as "Pepsi" and "Exxon" are words created by companies owner.
 Using invented words can be beneficial as it allows the business to expand beyond common use and improves their chances of finding a distinctive enough word to trademark.

 You also have the benefit of being able to make up the meaning of the word as well.
 This can allow you to tie it in with your products and services.
 Additionally, you won't have to worry about any alternative meanings that could be conflicting.

 If you need help with determining whether or not you can trademark a word in the dictionary, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.